 Valter Longo’s Fast Mimicking Diet has been clinically proven to provide many of the same benefits of a water fast, without requiring participants to abstain from food entirely.
-In the post below we look at the details of the diet, including info that will help you create your own DIY fast mimicking diet.
+In the post below we look at the details of the diet, including the macronutrient composition, vitamin contents etc.

-The fast mimicking diet is designed so you get the benefits of a 5 day water fast, whilst still being able to eat something each day.
-Valter and his colleagues at USC (University of Southern California) have patented and designed an out of the box 5 day ‘fast mimicking diet’ (FMD).
+The Prolon fast mimicking diet is designed so you get the benefits of a 5 day water fast, whilst still being able to eat something each day.
+Valter and his colleagues at USC (University of Southern California) have patented and designed an out of the box 5 day ‘fast mimicking diet’ (FMD) called Prolon.
 This can be purchased in the USA from prolonfmd.com for $249 (use coupon code TAKE25 for $25 off), and in UK from prolon.co.uk for £225.
 For many people, the easiest way to do the fast will be to simply purchase it and follow the instructions.
 See below for information on a DIY version.

 I think overall, buying and using the Prolon FMD diet is a great idea, for the following reasons: